Best Impact Driver Head to Head Review

 We run two tests using a steel I-beam with Grade 8 hardened bolts, washers, and nuts.
 The bolts are welded to the I-beam, so they won’t move.
 We use Milwaukee Shockwave 1/2” square drive adapters and an impact-rated socket on the tool.

-The first test starts by hand threading each nut down and using the impact driver to give it three 3-second bursts to tighten it as much as possible without overloading the motor.
+The first test starts by hand threading each nut down and using the impact driver to give it three 3-second bursts.
+This tightens it as much as possible without overloading the motor.

-Some impact drivers have a soft start and the hydraulic impact drivers don’t hit as hard in general, so we also ran the test with a 5-second burst.
+Some impact drivers have a soft start, and the hydraulic impact drivers don’t hit as hard in general.
+Because of this, we also ran the test with a 5-second burst.
 It shows us which ones need longer to ramp up to a higher hard torque value and which ones hit hard out of the gate.
 The number we report is the higher of the two.